maweki/twitchlive-extension/README.md

 ## TODO (pull requests welcome):

 * Remove race condition on streamer display rotation
-* Open streamer page on double-click
+* Open streamer page on double-click (and not any click mode)
 * Give feedback when streamer page is being opened (livestreamer takes some seconds to start)
 * make the layout of the settings panel nicer
 * nicely reload settings when they are changed